hashicorp/terraform-provider-azurerm/website/docs/index.html.markdown

 * `delete_os_disk_on_deletion` - (Optional) Should the `azurerm_linux_virtual_machine` and `azurerm_windows_virtual_machine` resources delete the OS Disk attached to the Virtual Machine when the Virtual Machine is destroyed?
 Defaults to `true`.

 ~> **Note:** This does not affect the older `azurerm_virtual_machine` resource, which has its own flags for managing this within the resource.

+* `graceful_shutdown` - (Optional) Should the `azurerm_linux_virtual_machine` and `azurerm_windows_virtual_machine` request a graceful shutdown when the Virtual Machine is destroyed?
+Defaults to `false`.

+~> **Note:** The Azure platform cannot wait forever after [initiating a graceful shutdown](https://azure.microsoft.com/en-us/blog/linux-and-graceful-shutdowns-2/).
+The platform will wait 5 minutes for the Virtual Machine to shut down gracefully, and if it is still running after that time it will power off the machine.

 ---